Pipelines

 We can now add a pipeline to it.
 Let’s add a pipeline that uses the EchoEngine:

-from qat.pipelines.echo import echo8
+from qat.pipelines.waveform import echo8

-core.pipeline.add(echo8, default=True)
+core.pipelines.add(echo8, default=True)

 This will add the “echo8” pipeline to core, which can be used to compile and execute programs using a simulator that simply returns all readouts as zeroes.
 The “8” in “echo8” specifies that the simulator has 8 qubits available.
 The pipeline already has its compilation modules chosen so that it is compatible with the echo engine: we’ll cover this in more detail in Compilation.
 Now we can use this to execute a QASM program.